Dr. Luke Has Subpoenaed Lady Gaga for Testimony in Kesha Defamation Case

-Kesha may be in the midst of a thrilling creative comeback, but her legal battle with her former producer and alleged abuser Dr. Luke continues on.
-On Saturday, Dr. Luke officially subpoenaed Lady Gaga — the subject of the music producer’s ongoing defamation suit — for deposition regarding alleged texts that Kesha sent her accusing him of rape.
+Kesha may be in the midst of a thrilling creative comeback, but her legal battle with her former producer and alleged abuser Dr. Luke isn’t exactly slowing down.
+On Saturday, Dr. Luke officially subpoenaed Lady Gaga — a key player in the music producer’s ongoing defamation suit — for deposition regarding alleged texts that Kesha sent her accusing him of rape.
 “Dr. Luke’s counsel served a subpoena on Lady Gaga because she has relevant information regarding, among other things, false statements about Dr. Luke made to her by Kesha,” Dr. Luke’s lawyer said in a statement.
 “This motion has become necessary because Dr. Luke’s counsel has not been able to obtain, despite repeated request, a deposition date from Lady Gaga.”
 TMZ provided additional context to the matter on Saturday afternoon, reporting that the texts had already been subpoenaed but the copy Gaga provided was “so heavily redacted it was incomprehensible.”
 TMZ further reported that Dr. Luke’s lawyers hope to question Gaga in person for around three hours.
 (Gaga has been a vocal supporter of Kesha throughout this ordeal.)

 Dr. Luke previously attempted to sue Pebe Sebert, Kesha’s mom, for defamation as well.
 The case was dismissed last month.